 The most common form of watch box is the display case.
 These are usually constructed of wood and include a window through which the timepieces can be viewed.
 The interior of these boxes is divided into grids, each one with a pillow to which a watch can be strapped.
 Display cases, depending on their size, normally accommodate between two and twenty-four items.

 Also important is the type of material used to construct the box and display window.
-In cases where this information is not included within the description, it is best to message the vendor for addition information.
+In cases where this information is not included in the description, it is best to message the vendor for additional information.
 If you neglect this step, you might purchase a display case similar to the unit reviewed below.

 I purchased this watch box from Wish.
 It arrived well packed, on schedule, and priced at twenty dollars.